 Please visit our Facebook page for frequent updates and to find out more information about our work, history and other information

-If you have a severely injured animal in need of URGENT help, you may also contact your nearest Vet or contact the RSPCA for further assistance.
 We work with over 25 Veterinary Practices throughout Tyneside and Northumberland who regularly refer animals into our care.